kataras/build-a-better-web-together/template-engines.md

  - examples are located [here](https://github.com/iris-contrib/examples/tree/master/template_engines/)

-- You can contribute to create more template engines for Iris, click [here](https://github.com/iris-contrib/template) to navigate to the reository.
+- You can contribute to create more template engines for Iris, click [here](https://github.com/kataras/go-template) to navigate to the repository.